 Medical conditions such as urinary incontinence can be very uncomfortable to discuss for both you and your parent, but talking about incontinence before it becomes their reality can make it an easier conversation in the future.
 If you make a plan of action before it becomes a problem, you will be better prepared going forward.
-Loss of bladder control can be scary for an individual.
 Any time your body seems to betray you, it can be very unnerving.
 This is important to remember when approaching difficult discussions with your parent.

-If your parent does not want to discuss their continence care with you, encourage them to make an appointment to speak to their primary health care provider and get a physical exam.
-As backwards as it may seem, your parent may feel more comfortable talking to somebody who isn't as close to them about issues of incontinence.
+If your parent does not want to discuss their continence care with you, encourage them to make an appointment to speak with their primary healthcare provider about getting a physical exam.
+As backwards as it may seem, your parent may feel more comfortable talking to somebody who isn't close to them about issues of incontinence.
 No matter who they talk to, it is also important to let your parent know that urinary incontinence is extremely common, and it is also very manageable!
 In the United States, it affects 1 out of 2 women and 1 out of 4 men.
 It is likely that they already know somebody with urinary incontinence, and they may not even know!
-This is because incontinence is extremely manageable.
 Above all else, the most important thing to remember is that the earlier incontinence is addressed, the earlier you can begin proper management and treatment options.

 2. Look for the Signs